BirdLife South Africa has produced a number of resources which have been made available to the public. Please see the below:

 - Davies GBP, Retief EF, Smit-Robinson HA.
 2014.
 Snakes in the diet of Secretarybirds Sagittarius serpentarius: an example from Balfour, Mpumalanga: Ornithological Observations 5: 361-364.

-Below is a list of links to media releases issued by the Terrestrial Bird Conservation Programme:
+Below is a list of links to media releases issued by the Landscape Conservation Programme:

 - 15 February 2019: It was not just a fluke!
 White-winged Flufftails are breeding in South Africa again!